Like most hiking blogs, Down The Trail began as a self-indulgent place to chronicle my adventures.

 This site was abandoned from late 2014 into early 2017.
 Plenty of broken links accumulated, and after much neglect it struck me as a bloated mess.
 I apologize to those of you who left messages during that time, as they mostly went unanswered.

-After those are finished I’m going to reconstruct everything in chronological order – starting with the Appalachian Trail.
-It’s a comprehensive effort including new material like the John Muir Trail and the end of my Appalachian Trail experience.
+Now that those are those are finished, I’m reconstructing everything in chronological order – starting with the Appalachian Trail.
+The re-building of this site is a comprehensive effort that will include new material like the John Muir Trail.
 Old material that disappeared is coming back as well, like day hikes in the Desert Southwest.

 It’s a lot of work so please be patient… but I’m on it, in earnest, once again.